giorgidzebisashvili4/calculator/README.md

 ## Introduction

-Welcome to the Minimalist Weather App!
-This project serves as a practice ground for honing React skills and mastering API requests.
-With React and Vite at its core, this simple yet effective application offers a hands-on opportunity to explore API integration while delivering essential weather information in a clean, minimalist interface.
-Explore weather forecasts with me as I dive into React and API requests.
+This calculator project was created as a practice ground for DOM and JavaScript skills.
+Its goal was to help me improve my skills in manipulating the Document Object Model (DOM) and practice JavaScript fundamentals.

 ## open and use